Actively Recruiting

 You will not qualify if you...

-- Chest X-ray only needed for non-respiratory reasons (e.g., heart assessment)
+- Chest X-ray needed only for non-respiratory reasons (e.g., heart assessment)

-- Baby's skin cannot tolerate ultrasound gel
+- Infant's skin cannot tolerate ultrasound gel

 AI-Screening